Goal Setting Activity

 Life is a process of discovery.
 The first two points in this article ask questions about who we are, and what we can do.
 A goal setting activity for personal growth will ultimately ask questions about why we exist and what we believe in.
 Handy argues that this is a “circular process, because when we discover what we are capable of and work out why we exist, it changes the way we see ourselves, which can send us off in new directions, discovering new capacities and new reasons for our existence.”

 One of the merits of thinking of life as a circular process is to see that opportunities often come around again if we missed them first time.
-It is also worth thinking about what you are now able to do because of the experience or knowlegde you have gained.
+It is also worth thinking about what you are now able to do because of the experience or knowledge you have gained.
 There can often be periods of your career that at the time may not have appeared to be of much value, that later you see gave you skills or experience that proved invaluable for what you may now be doing.

 Handy powerfully suggests that “learning is experience understood in tranquility”.
 We all have a wealth of experience but often don’t learn from that experience because we don’t take the time to reflect.

 The busyness of our working days often prohibit finding time to reflect.
-It is therefore an appropriate final point to make: find time away from the busyness of your life to reflect on your experiences.
+This is therefore an appropriate final point to make: find time away from the busyness of your life to reflect on your experiences.

 A crucial goal setting activity is to develop good habits.
 One of the best is to make time to regularly reflect on your experiences and to learn from those reflections.